Skip to content

 And more!
 Under each heading below, I describe some of my specific research projects in more detail.

-Figure 2: Comparison of GW signals from a lower- versus higher-mass BBH.
+Figure I.1: Comparison of GW signals from a lower- versus higher-mass BBH.
 The inspiral, merger, and ringdown regimes of data are each highlighted different colors.
 The higher-mass signal barely has any observable inspiral.
+(Graphic by S.J.
+Miller)

 I have conducted thorough investigations of spin-measurability in high-mass BBHs using a technique called time-domain inference.
-By slicing GW data over a series of times and analyzing them independently before and after each truncation, I trace the imprint of spin precession (and other effects) on each GW cycle.
+By slicing GW data over a series of times and analyzing them independently before and after each truncation, I trace the imprint of spin precession (and other effects) on each GW cycle (see Figure I.2).
 Our time-domain inference code, tdinf, is publically available on github with tutorials and examples.

 GW190521_gif

-Figure 3: Animation of the evolution of the spin precession measurement (quantified with chi_p) and resultant waveform reconstructions over cutoff time in GW190521.
+Figure I.3: Animation of the evolution of the spin precession measurement (quantified with $\chi_p$) and resultant waveform reconstructions over cutoff time in GW190521.
+(Graphic by S.J.
+Miller)

-Time-domain inference (see Spinning Heavy Binary Black Holes section above) can be used not just to generate trustworthy spin measurements, but also to test fundamental physics like Hawking’s Area Law—also known as the second law of black hole dynamics.
-The “area” of a black hole is described below in Figure 4a.
+Time-domain inference (see I. Spinning Heavy Binary Black Holes above) can be used not just to generate trustworthy spin measurements, but also to test fundamental physics like Hawking’s Area Law—also known as the second law of black hole dynamics.
+The “area” of a black hole is described below in Figure III.1.

 BHAreaExplainer

-Figure 4a: Schematic explanation for calculating the the area of a black hole.
-The plot shows how the spin affects the black hole's "radius", and therefore the area.
+Figure III.1: Schematic explanation for calculating the the area of a black hole.
+The plot shows how the spin affects the black hole's 'radius', and therefore the area.
+(Graphic by S.J.
+Miller)

 Hawking’s Area Law states that the black hole horizon area must decrease over time.
-When applied to a binary black hole system, this means that the sum of the areas of the two initial, progenitor black holes must be smaller than the area of the final, remnant black hole.
+When applied to a binary black hole system, this means that the sum of the areas of the two initial, progenitor black holes must be smaller than the area of the final, remnant black hole (see Figure III.2).

 AreaLawSchematic

-Figure 4b: Schematic for the initial and final black hole areas.
-Hawking's Area Law states that A1 + A2 < Af.
+Figure III.2: Schematic for the initial and final black hole areas.
+Hawking's Area Law states that $A_1 + A_2 < A_f$.
+(Graphic by S.J.
+Miller)

 GW250114MassSpin

-Figure 5: Initial and final mass and spin constraints for GW250114, when the full signal (black empty) or just the inspiral (orange) or ringdown (green) was analyzed.
+Figure III.3: Initial and final mass and spin constraints for GW250114, when the full signal (black empty) or just the inspiral (orange) or ringdown (green) was analyzed.
+(Graphic by S.J.
+Miller)

-Combining these mass and spin measurements using the boxed equation in Figure 4a produces a measurement on the initial and final areas.
-To test whether the initial area (Ai) is smaller than the final area (Af), we take their fractional different (Af-Ai)/Ai, and find the confidence level at which the quantity is greater than zero.
-The result is shown in Figure 6, with a fractional area posterior than exluded 0 at over 4-sigma confidence.
+Combining these mass and spin measurements using the boxed equation in Figure 6a produces a measurement on the initial and final areas.
+To test whether the initial area ($A_i$) is smaller than the final area ($A_f$), we take their fractional different $(A_f-A_i)/A_i$, and find the confidence level at which the quantity is greater than zero.
+The result is shown in Figure III.4, with a fractional area posterior than exluded 0 at over $4\sigma$ confidence.
 This is the first-ever direct observational confirmation of Hawking’s Area Law.

 GW250114Area

-Figure 6: Fractional area difference constraint for the BBH that generated GW250114, and corresponding waveform resconstructions from just the inspiral data (orange) and ringdown data (blue).
-Figure taken from [GW250114 detection paper](https://journals.aps.org/prl/abstract/10.1103/kw5g-d732).
+Figure III.4: Fractional area difference constraint for the BBH that generated GW250114, and corresponding waveform resconstructions from just the inspiral data (orange) and ringdown data (blue).
+(Graphic from GW250114 detection paper, data generated by S.J.
+Miller.)